-A project created to share and support the music we believe in, A Lonely Ghost Burning aims to exist in the interests of listeners and artists alike.
+A project focussed on the sharing and supporting of underexposed new music, A Lonely Ghost Burning aims to exist in the interests of listeners and artists alike.
 Discovery.
 Community.
 Honesty.
 Pleasantness.

-Carefully curated and free to download, our compilations aim to serve, quite simply, as an introduction into the new albums, EPs and demos that we like.
+Carefully curated and free to download, our compilations are intended as an introduction into the recent albums, EPs and demos that are most deserving of attention.

 In-depth and conducted with genuine interest, our interviews strive to explore the character, hopes, fears, motivations and creative process of the person behind the artistry, providing a humanistic rather than consumerist insight into the work they produce.

 Getting To Know #07

 Published: 22nd July 2015